 Task 3A: Sequenced Integrated Performance

-You are required to produce a sequenced integrated realisation using one of the recordings listed above as your stimulus.
+You are required to produce a sequenced integrated realisation using the Limbo recording listed above as your stimulus.
 You must include all vocals, instrumental parts and production features.

-This is predominantly an aural task, and no score has been included.
+This is predominantly an aural task.
 You may work from a score if you wish, but be aware that scores of rock and pop songs are often incomplete or inaccurate.